hudso1898/mrh4hd/assignment-four/design.md

 ## **3. Class Diagram: Reading Assignment Instructions**

-A Class Diagram to represent students reading assignment instructions:
+A *class diagram* to represent students reading assignment instructions:
 > 2. Student is able to read assignment instructions
 > •	relevant data: assignment data
 > •	constraints: Students can only access assignments of the courses that they are enrolled in.